HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 More Research Needed to Ensure Drug Safety, Effectiveness for Children

 Frequently, drugs that are prescribed for children have not been tested in children, according to the U.S. Food and Drug Administration.
 Given the relative dearth of pediatric clinical trials and the common pediatric use of untested or under investigated interventions in care, stakeholders increasingly recognize a need to bolster the trial-informed evidence base both in the U.S. and abroad.
 This need is particularly acute in the setting of drug trials.
-In a new commentary, PolicyLab researcher Alexander G. Fiks, MD, MSCE, and the Center for Pediatric Clinical Effectiveness' Elizabeth Lowenthal, MD, MSCE, highlight that despite recent improvements in pediatric participation in these trials, children continue to be underrepresented.
+In a new commentary, PolicyLab researcher Alexander G. Fiks, MD, MSCE, and Clinical Futures' Elizabeth Lowenthal, MD, MSCE, highlight that despite recent improvements in pediatric participation in these trials, children continue to be underrepresented.

 Read the article that appeared in Pediatrics here.